What is Scaly Leg?

 The mite causes a multiplication of the tissue cells and the secretion of a serum.
 The scales are raised, the legs become thickened and have a rough lumpy appearance, often showing what would appear to be a white growth on the leg.

-The infection is easily recognised because of the raised scales although the mite are hard to see with the naked eye, they look like tiny white spherical creatures (approximately 0.25-0.5mm in diameter in the early stages).
+The infection is easily recognised because of the raised scales although the mite are hard to see with the naked eye, they look like tiny white spherical creatures approximately 0.25-0.5mm in diameter in the early stages.
+It is highly contagious and affects birds of all ages, although older birds and feathered leg breeds tend to be more susceptible.
+It is most common in flocks kept on bare earth or damp ground.